 Suzuki-rōshi: Mm-hmm.
 Yeah.
 [Laughs.]
 You can stay this side.
 [Laughter.]
 Her question is-she belongs to this part, and she is practicing zazen to have a good approach to the reality.
 And is it necessary for all the students who are sitting this side to sit nine years or fifteen years?
 Is that necessary?
 Buddha sit for six year.
 Bodhidharma sit for nine year.
 Is that necessary?
 Why is it necessary?
 That is her question.
 That is a very good question.
 Do you have some more question?
 [Laughter.]
-I-I will answer [laughs].
+I will answer [laughs].
 I want to save her point, that's all.
-I don't want to say same thing twice, so that is why I am asking [for] another question.
+I don't want to say same thing twice, so that is why I am asking for another question.
 Do you have some question?
 No?
 [Laughs.]
 Okay.

-This-this side is, strictly speaking, people who are sitting even though you have buddha-nature.
+This side is, strictly speaking, people who are sitting even though you have buddha-nature.
 Buddha-nature you have.
-It is-this side-people who are sitting this side also have buddha-nature, but they think it is possible to, you know, it is-there is-this people who are sitting this side thinks if you read and if you listen to my lecture, you will understand what is Buddhism, you know.
+People who are sitting this side also have buddha-nature, but they think it is possible to-people who are sitting this side thinks if you read and if you listen to my lecture, you will understand what is Buddhism.
 And you study Buddhism because you have various problem.
-So if-you think if you ask me some question, I can help your problem even though you do not actual[ly] approach to reality, it is possible.
+So you think if you ask me some question, I can help your problem even though you do not actually approach to reality, it is possible.

-Or the people who have-who have no time to practice zazen.
+Or the people who have no time to practice zazen.
 That is most people is like that.
 Even though people who are sitting here thinks if you ask me some question, I will give you some good answer.
-It is-maybe I can help you [laughs], but if you do not have good practice and good approach to the reality, you cannot attain enlightenment even though you have buddha-nature.
+Maybe I can help you [laughs], but if you do not have good practice and good approach to the reality, you cannot attain enlightenment, even though you have buddha-nature.

-This-the-right now the question is why then is it necessary for you who are sitting this side necessary to practice zazen.
-And it-this question is for-could be good question for the people who are sitting this side too.
-Even though we have buddha-nature and what does it mean to have buddha-nature is-?
+Right now the question is why then is it necessary for you who are sitting this side necessary to practice zazen.
+And this question could be good question for the people who are sitting this side too.
+Even though we have buddha-nature, what does it mean to have buddha-nature?
 Even though you don't know what is buddha-nature, actually you have it.
 Actually you have it.
 But if you do not realize that you have it, it doesn't make any sense.
 Maybe that is why the people this side is practicing zazen.
-But if you do not-even though you are practicing zazen, if you think, "If I practice zazen, I will have some special experience, then that is enlightenment and that is purpose of zazen."
-If you think in that way, you have to come this side [laughs], because you-he has same idea, you know.
-Even though you-I have-"If I practice zazen and attain enlightenment that will help you."
+Even though you are practicing zazen, if you think, "If I practice zazen, I will have some special experience, then that is enlightenment and that is purpose of zazen."
+If you think in that way, you have to come this side [laughs], because you-he has same idea.
+Even though you [think] "If I practice zazen and attain enlightenment," that will help you.

 But enlightenment is not something like that.
-Enlightenment is something whether you realize it you have it.
+Enlightenment is something whether you realize it or not, you have it.
 Whether you realize it or not you have it.
 But it is necessary for you to realize it, or else you don't know what you are doing.
 That's all.
 If you really know the meaning of zazen, that is enlightenment.
 When you know the meaning of zazen, you will know the meaning of our human life.
 That is enlightenment.